How did we begin?

-There are 35 Community/ Neighbourhood Houses within Tasmania, 33 of which are funded by the Department of Health and Human Services (DHHS) to work from a community development framework within their community.
+There are 35 Neighbourhood Houses within Tasmania, 33 of which are funded by the Department of Communities Tasmania (DCT) to work from a community development framework within their community.
 This is achieved by offering programs and courses of interest or identified needs to the community.

-The funding provided by DHHS is used to cover wages and on-cost expenses for operating the house.
-Community Houses sign a service agreement with DHHS to secure this funding and would be require to comply with obligation listed by the department.
+The funding provided by DCT is used to cover wages and on-cost expenses for operating the house.
+Neighbourhood Houses sign a service agreement with DCT to secure this funding and would be require to comply with obligation listed by the department.
 This includes, but is not limited to;

 - Development and implementation of a strategic plan- reviewed and reported annually